revomatico/ansible-linstor/README.md

 # ansible-linstor

-> This project is work in progress, not production ready.
+> This project is work in progress, not production-ready.

 Ansible role and sample playbook to deploy LINBIT's linstor on Linux (for now Ubuntu).